Jason Leonard: Charity

 Leonard has worked with and supported numerous charities throughout his career.
 He has been holding Annual Dinners since 2004, which have to date raised over £2 million for charities and good causes.

 In 2014, he founded The Atlas Foundation, which exists to help deprived children around the world work towards a better future through rugby communities and initiatives.
 So far over £1 million has been raised, and over 50,000 children have been supported.

 Jason spends an enormous amount of time working on behalf of many other charities to support fundraising and raise awareness for their causes.

 Miscellaneous

 Jason Leonard was the subject of This Is Your Life in 2000 when he was surprised by Michael Aspel.

-Until 5 August 2011, when it was renamed "Southend City on Sea", a class 357 EMU train (number 357 003) operated by c2c on the London, Tilbury and Southend line had the nameplate "Jason Leonard".
+Until 5 August 2011, when it was renamed "Southend City on Sea", a Class 357 EMU 357003 operated by c2c on the London, Tilbury & Southend line was named "Jason Leonard".
 The line serves his hometown of Barking, East London.

 In 2012, Leonard was the second recipient of "The Prince Obolensky Award" presented by the Prince Obolensky Association to people associated with the game of Rugby Union who embody the "Corinthian Spirit".